Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Another lesson we can learn from minimalists is their drive to simplify.
 Finances create a lot of stress.
 Having many accounts in many places can amplify this stress.
 Pick one competitive savings account and one checking account that have a high interest rate and are easily accessible.
 You don’t want to stress about finding an ATM, instead use a checking account that has an ATM rebate program to simplify your life.

 Choose one credit card that will give you cash back or reward points on everything.
 Instead of having one credit card for miles, one for dining and another store-specific card, get a card that consistently rewards you for all your purchases.
-Get either two points per dollar or 3 percent cash back on your everyday purchases.
 You could have more money in your pocket and less stress.

 Consolidate and refinance your loans.
 There are many types of loans that you can refinance, including student loans or auto loans.
 Whether you have student loans or credit card debt, by consolidating those loans you can stop worrying if you have paid each bill on time.
 Is a refinance for you?
 Do some research and weigh your options.
 Consolidate and potentially enjoy a lower rate to save money.
 Plus, the peace of mind you’ll get making only one low payment will make refinancing even more valuable.